 1. We were adamant that we would be outside Parliament at some point during the demo and…

-2. Most of us disagree with the BNP, EDL and other right-wing groups* and therefore wanted our voices heard in a counter-protest to them as well (plus we wouldn’t be pushed aside because they had decided that they wanted to protest on the same day as us).
+2. Most of us disagree with many of the views and actions of the BNP, EDL and other right-wing groups* and therefore wanted our voices heard in a counter-protest to them as well (plus we wouldn’t be pushed aside because they had decided last-minute that they wanted to protest on the same day).
 As our official route came to an end, most of us at the march moved on to join the antifascist counter-demo… and into the news.

 *while we certainly don’t agree with what happened to Lee Rigby or support acts of terror, we also disagree with Islamophobia and the making of generalisations against broad categories of people and the furthering of right-wing campaigns by the hi-jacking of tragic events such as this murder